karmada-io/website/docs/installation/ha-installation.md

 The Karmada high availability architecture is very similar to the Kubernetes high availability architecture.
 To deploy Karmada in a HA (High Availability) environment we can create multiple Karmada API servers instead of using a single API server.
-So even if a Karmada control plan goes down, you can still manage your clusters using the other Karmada control planes.
+So even if a Karmada control plane goes down, you can still manage your clusters using the other Karmada control planes.

 ## Options for highly available topology